josh-works/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 ## A Warning and a Request

 In a moment, you will read the full text of a 1922 marketing pamphlet.
-First, I need to provide some context.
+This document is an important thread to understanding some very large political problems facing the world today, specifically housing, affordability, the growing wealth gap, and more.

 This document tells a story.
 This story is about _power_.
 Most people that have _true_ power, power that can shape entire cities and how billions of dollars get spent, don't run around telling everyone "I'm ludicrously powerful and there's nothing you can do about it."